 A daily feature highlighting a member of the women's basketball team

-Ashley Anderson is in her third year as an assistant athletic trainer for the East Carolina University athletic training team, joining the program in the summer of 2009.
-Anderson's primary sport responsibility is working with the women's basketball program.
+Ashley Yartin enters her seventh year as an associate athletic trainer for the East Carolina University athletic training team after joining the program in the summer of 2009.
+Yartin's primary sport responsibility is working with the women's basketball program.
 She is responsible for the day-to-day care, injury prevention, evaluation and rehabilitation for the Lady Pirates.
-In addition, Anderson also serves as the staff advisor for the Athletic Training Student Organization.

-Anderson began her career in sports medicine as an athletic training student at Florida State University.
-In 2007, Anderson earned a Bachelor of Science degree in Health Sciences with a Degree in Sports Medicine/Athletic Training.
-While with the Seminoles, Anderson worked with numerous sports programs including Football, Softball, Volleyball, and Women's Soccer, earning a national championship with the 2006 Seminoles' Men's Track and Field program.
+Yartin began her career in sports medicine as an athletic training student at Florida State University.
+In 2007, Yartin earned a Bachelor of Science degree in health sciences with a degree in sports medicine/athletic training.
+While with the Seminoles, Yartin worked with numerous sports programs including football, softball, volleyball, and women's soccer, earning a National Championship with the 2006 Seminoles' men's track and field program.

-Anderson, a native of Weston, Florida, is a Certified Athletic Trainer (ATC) and member of the National Athletic Trainers Association.
+A native of Weston, Fla., Yartin is a Certified Athletic Trainer (ATC) and member of the National Athletic Trainers Association.
 She is also a Licensed Athletic Trainer (LAT) through the North Carolina Board of Athletic Trainer Examiners.

 Formerly Ashley Anderson, Yartin and her husband, Mike, married in the summer of 2014.
 The couple resides in Greenville, N.C.